-11. Isla Fisher: Australian and British
+Nationality: Australian and British

 Born in the Arab country of Oman to Scottish parents, Isla Fisher lived in Scotland before settling down in Perth, Australia.
 She primarily identifies as Australian, and her accent reflects this, although she spends a lot of time in England.
 Fisher has long hidden her native accent.
 She’s best known for Wedding Crashers, Confessions of a Shopaholic, and Now You See Me — all with an American accent.